 Passing payment processing fees onto attendees

-You need to decide which option is best for you — your business and your clients.
-If you choose to pass the payment processing fees onto your attendees, this help doc explains how to do it and account for Corsizio's flat service fee and Stripe's credit card processing fees.
+You need to decide which option is best for you — your business and your audience.
+If you choose to pass the payment processing fees onto your attendees, this help doc explains how to do it to include Corsizio's flat service fee and Stripe's credit card processing fees.